wneessen/go-mail/README.md

 ## Support
 We have a support and general discussion channel on the Gophers Discord server.
 Find us at: [#go-mail](https://discord.gg/zSUeBrsFPB)

+## Middleware
+The goal of go-mail is to keep it free from 3rd party dependencies and only focus on things a mail library should fulfill.
+Yet, since version v0.2.8 we've added support for middleware on the `Msg` object, allowing 3rd parties to alter a given mail message to their needs without relying on `go-mail` to support their specific need.

+To get our users started with message middleware, we've created a collection of useful middlewares.
+It can be found in a seperate repository: [go-mail-middlware](https://github.com/wneessen/go-mail-middleware).

 ## Examples

 The package is shipped with GoDoc example code for difference scenarios.
 Check them out on its